-Consistent with the recommendations contained in the last several Administration budget proposals, 2 the PATH Act repealed the preferential dividend rule for publicly offered REITs, which are defined as REITs that are required to file annual and periodic reports with the Securities and Exchange Commission (SEC) under the Securities Exchange Act of 1934 (34 Act).
+The PATH Act repealed the preferential dividend rule for publicly offered REITs, which are defined as REITs that are required to file annual and periodic reports with the Securities and Exchange Commission (SEC) under the Securities Exchange Act of 1934 (34 Act).
 For other REITs, the PATH Act added section 562(e)(2), applicable to distributions in taxable years beginning after December 31, 2015, which provides:

-In the case of a failure of a distribution by a real estate investment trust to comply with the requirements of subsection (c), the Secretary may provide an appropriate remedy to cure such failure in lieu of not considering the distribution to be a dividend for purposes of computing the dividends paid deduction if- (A) the Secretary determines that such failure is inadvertent or is due to reasonable cause and not due to willful neglect, or
+In the case of a failure of a distribution by a real estate investment trust to comply with the requirements of subsection (c), the Secretary may provide an appropriate remedy to cure such failure in lieu of not considering the distribution to be a dividend for purposes of computing the dividends paid deduction if- (A) the Secretary determines that such failure is inadvertent or is due to reasonable cause and not due to willful neglect, or (B) such failure is of a type of failure which the Secretary has identified for purposes of this paragraph as being described in subparagraph (A).